lustinaee/A03/README.md

 - Github: A platform that provides a hosting service for software development, coding, and the like.
 - Merge: Integrates all the branches of a development project into a single line.
 - Merge Conflict: When Git cannot resolve a difference in commits.
 You must approve of the differenct changes to incorporate them into the final merge.
-- Push:
+- Push: Uploads commits from your local repository to a remote one.
+Often done to share modifactions with team members.
-- Pull
+- Pull:
-- Remote
+- Remote: A shared place where all code is stored.
+Remotes come in the form of URLs.
-- Repository
+- Repository: Used to separate and organize projects.
+Contains all aspect of the work within like a folder.

 References